bpt26/usher_wiki/docs/source/tutorials.rst

     matUtils uncertainty -i public-2021-03-02.all.masked.nextclade.pangolin.pb -s a24_samples.txt -e a24_epps.tsv -n a24_ns.tsv

-These can now be uploaded for visualization by drag and drop onto the `auspice <auspice.us>`_ website.
+These can now be uploaded for visualization by drag and drop onto the `auspice <https://auspice.us/>`_ website.
 Drag and drop the a24_viz.json first, then a24_epps.tsv second.

 .. _protobuf:
 -----------